The two faces of contemporary nationalism

 Abstract

-Third session of IMS / CEFRES epistemological seminar of this semester led by
+The seventh session of IMS / CEFRES epistemological seminar will be hosted by

 Where: CEFRES Library – Na Florenci 3, Prague 1